 The Islamic New Year is introduced with the sighting of a new moon.
-The principal month Muharram is a month of extraordinary reward and temperance.
-Not only the rewards are greater, but one should avoid from committing any sin especially during the month of Muharram.
+The principal month of Muharram is a month of extraordinary reward and temperance.
+Not only the rewards are greater, but one should avoid committing any sin especially during the month of Muharram.

 “Verily the number of months for Allah is twelve months, in this way it was appointed by Allah on the day He made the sky and earth, of them four are blessed.”
 Quran 9:36

 1-At many occasions, Prophet Muhammad S.A.W called the month of Muharram as Allah’s month.
 It was narrated from Humaid bin ‘Abdur-Rahman- that is Ibn ‘Awf, that Abu Hurairah said: “The Messenger of Allah (ﷺ) said: ‘The best fasting after the month of Ramadan is the month of Allah, Al-Muharram, and the best prayer is prayer at night.'”
 Sunan an-Nasa'i 1613

 2-Prophet Muhammad S.A.W treated the fasting in Muharram as second best after Ramadan.
 Hazrat Abu Hurairah narrated that: The Messenger of Allah said: “The most virtuous fasting after the month of Ramadan is Allah's month Al-Muharram.”
 Jami` at-Tirmidhi 740

 3-It is not obligatory to fast in the month of Muharram.
 The one who does, out of his own will and decision, will be qualified for an incredible reward by Allah.
 The Ahadees stated above tells that fasting in this month carries greater reward among the Nafal fasts.